tunny17/Tunny17/README.md

 - 🌱 I’m currently learning about Typescript and it's applications.

-- 🤝 I’m available for freelancing.
+- 🤝 I’m available to work/collaborate.

 - 💬 Ask me about **Reactjs & NextJs**